dwpeng/filterx-c/README.md

   - `l=1` means only output the first record of each key
 - `bed.txt:k=1s:req=Y`:
   - `k=1s`: use the first column as the key
   - `req=Y`: only output the records that contain the file, if this file no more data to read, the process will be terminated emmediately.
 - `blast.txt:2`: apply the group-2 filter to the blast file
 - `-cnt 2`: only output the records that occur 2 files exactly
+- `-R`: row mode, output the records row by row, if the output column is non-empty and use the `-F` parameter, the full mode will be applied
+- `-F`: full mode, output all columns

+Explanation2:

+- `-1 "1s"`: use the first column as the key
+- `-2 "cut=1:l=1"`:
+  - `cut=1`: let the output column be non-empty, beacuse group-1 has made the output column empty.
+Only output columns that are non-empty will be outputed.
+  - `l=1` means only output the first record of each key
+- `bed.txt:cut=:req=Y`:
+  - `cut=`: set all columns to empty
+  - `req=Y`: only output the records that contain the file, if this file no more data to read, the process will be terminated emmediately.
+- `blast.txt:2`: apply the group-2 filter to the blast file
+- `-cnt 2`: only output the records that occur 2 files exactly